 Numeracy teachers also have the opportunity to attend team meetings during common planning time to discuss progress.
 Check in and check outs are provided by the special educators, school counselors, or school psychologist for students who require support in executive functioning skills or social emotional skills.
 These time periods can occur first thing in the morning during homeroom on a daily basis and at the end of the day during a 10-minute organization period.
 Activities that occur during this time can include checking planners, ensuring appropriate materials are brought home.
 A variety of checklists are utilized.
 In addition, the student information system includes a component that allows both students and parents to keep track of assignments.
-Documentation: Data Analysis; Interviews; Observations Result 10 Program Continuum High School Level At Smithfield High School there are approx. 795 students and 85 have IEPs.
+Documentation : Data Analysis; Interviews; Observations Result 10 Program Continuum High School Level At Smithfield High School there are approx. 795 students and 85 have IEPs.
 The program continuum is as follows: Resource Support Service Provides small group and one-to-one support to students per the IEP service time in the resource classrooms.
 Special Education teachers also provide resource support in regular education classes.
 Intensive Special Education (Bridge Program) This program is designed for the students with moderate disabilities.
 Some of these students qualify for Alternate Assessment.
 Students participate in mainstream classes for science, social studies, and electives.
 Students receive instruction in English, Math and resource support from a special educator who instructs using essential elements as well as modified common core standards.
 Therapeutic Program (ASPIRE Program) This program is designed for students who require therapeutic services.
-The program is designed for students who require therapeutic services.
-The program is designed for students who require therapeutic services.
-The program is designed for students who require therapeutic services.
-The program is designed for students are able to access this program throughout the day as needed for therapeutic interventions as well as academic support or instruction.
+The program is staffed with a special educator, a behavior specialist, and a consulting clinical psychologist.
+Students are able to access this program throughout the day as needed for therapeutic interventions as well as academic support or instruction.

-Intensive Secondary Education Program (ISE)This intensive program is designed for students with low incidence or severe cognitive disabilities.
-Students participate in RIDE AlternativeAssessments.
+Intensive Secondary Education Program (ISE)

+This intensive program is designed for students with low incidence or severe cognitive disabilities.
+Students participate in RIDE Alternative Assessments.
 The curriculum comprises functional academics, daily living skills, and trial work experiences.
 Career Development Plans are developed for each student.
 Students have opportunities to participate in regular education classes and high school activities.

-Twelve Plus Program This program is designed for students ages 18-21 who have completed high school coursework required for graduation, but still may require services related to transition.
+Twelve Plus Program

+This program is designed for students ages 18-21 who have completed high school coursework required for graduation, but still may require services related to transition.
 Students work with job coaches in community settings that focus on identified interests.

-Virtual Learning Opportunities Students who need to acquire course credits and/ or students who want to accelerate their credit acquisition take VL courses, through Edgenuity, during and after school with supervision provided by special educators and content teachers.
-Clinical Services School psychologist 5 days per week Social Worker 2.5 days per week Individual counseling and small therapeutic groups vary yearly and are designed based on student needs and disabilities.
-Behavior specialist consultant who works with the MTSS and IEP teams to develop plans that need individual student need and assists with running groups for identified students in need Related Services Speech Language Therapist 2.5 days per week Occupational Therapist service with Certified OT Assistant providing direct therapy as needed Physical Therapist contracted services as needed Documentation: Data Analysis; Interviews; Observation
+Virtual Learning Opportunities

+Students who need to acquire course credits and/ or students who want to accelerate their credit acquisition take VL courses, through Edgenuity, during and after school with supervision provided by special educators and content teachers.

+Clinical Services

+School psychologist 5 days per week

+Social Worker 2.5 days per week

+Individual counseling and small therapeutic groups vary yearly and are designed based on student needs and disabilities.

+Behavior specialist consultant who works with the MTSS and IEP teams to develop plans that need individual student need and assists with running groups for identified students in need

+Related Services

+Speech Language Therapist 2.5 days per week

+Occupational Therapist service with Certified OT Assistant providing direct therapy as needed

+Physical Therapist contracted services as needed

+Documentation: Data Analysis; Interviews; Observation